zotify-dev/zotify/README.md

 ## Contributing

-Pull requests are always welcome, but if adding an entirely new feature we encourage you to create an issue proposing the feature first so we can ensure it's something that fits sthe scope of the project.
+Pull requests are always welcome, but if adding an entirely new feature we encourage you to create an issue proposing the feature first so we can ensure it's something that fits the scope of the project.

 Zotify aims to be a comprehensive and user-friendly tool for downloading music and podcasts.
 It is designed to be simple by default but offer a high level of configuration for users that want it.